-For this recipe, the beans do not need to be soaked before cooking.
-However, soaking does help the beans cook faster and more evenly so it is recommended if you have time.
+The beans do not need to be soaked for this recipe before cooking.
+However, soaking does help the beans cook faster and more evenly, so it is recommended if you have time.

 Yes, different types of beans can be used.
 Just make sure to adjust the cooking time accordingly for each type of bean.
 Bean varieties that work well with this recipe include black beans, Great Northern beans, and kidney beans.

 For best results, it is best to slow-cook pinto beans on low for 8-9 hours for maximum flavor and tenderness but cooking on high will work, too.

 - 1 tsp salt